Approach

 Prototype

 A prototype as a draft version of a product allows you to explore your ideas and show the intention behind a feature or the overall design concept to users before investing time and money into development.
-I use invision as my prototyping tool.
+I use Figma as my prototyping tool.

 Implement